What is that thing? It's a popular pet in Cuba

 Some people keep guinea pigs or hamsters as pets.

-But in Cuba, where a larger, more exotic rodent runs wild, Ana Pedraza and her husband prefer the hutia.
+In Cuba, a larger, more exotic rodent runs wild.
+The rodent is called the hutia.
+Ana Pedraza and her husband love them.

-With a rope-like tail and long front teeth, the hutia looks like a giant rat.
-Only it's cuter, some would say.
-The animals live in Cuba and other Caribbean islands and are sometimes hunted for food.
+The hutia looks like a giant rat, only cuter, some would say.
+The animal has a rope-like tail.
+And long front teeth.
+It measures nearly a foot long.
+Hutias live in Cuba and other Caribbean islands.
+They are sometimes hunted for food.

-But Pedraza and her husband Rafael Lopez say they only want to protect and take care of the animal, which measure nearly a foot long, with the largest ones weighing in bigger than a small dog.
+Pedraza and her husband Rafael Lopez say they only want to protect and take care of the animal.The largest can weigh more than a small dog.

 The couple began collecting hutias about five years ago.
-They picked up one that was languishing on a roadside and named her Congui.
-They found her a mate and now have more than a half-dozen hutias in their home about 25 miles east of the capital, Havana.
+They found one on a roadside.
+They named her Congui.
+Then they got a mate for Conqui.
+Now they have more than a half-dozen hutias.
+The rodents live in the couple's home.
+It's about 25 miles from the capital, Havana.